 - assist services to continuously review and improve the services they deliver.

 Quality Assurance for Australian Disability Enterprises and Disability Employment Services - Frequently Asked Questions from Service Providers

-Must my organisation be certified against the Disability Services Standards?
+Should my organisation be certified against the Disability Services Standards?

-Must my organisation pay to become certified?
+Should my organisation pay to become certified?